-As far as choosing a liquid goes, most people would opt for an herbal glycerite because it will pull properties from the herbs and it tastes great so kids will take it.
+As far as choosing a liquid goes, most people would opt for an herbal glycerite because it will extract properties from the herbs, and it tastes great so kids will take it.
 Unfortunately, only certain liquids are known to extract certain constituents from plants.
 (Source) When it comes to the constituents we’re looking for in this formula… vitamins and minerals, glycerine alone is not enough.
 Water must be used.

 So if you want to extract the nutrients from your herbs, you have two options here.

 - Use herbal infusions to sip on throughout the day.

 - Use glycerites that contain 50% glycerine and 50% water a few times a day.